-I do see a fair amount of abuse heaped upon the Twelve Days of Christmas song.
-It's apparently a leading contender for stupidest holiday carol ever (at our house the winners are anything by the Jingle Dogs, Baby It's Cold Outside, that Santa Baby song, and Frosty the Snowman.
+There's always been a fair amount of abuse heaped upon the Twelve Days of Christmas song.
+It's apparently a leading contender for stupidest holiday carol ever (at our house the winners are anything by the Jingle Dogs, that Santa Baby song, and Frosty the Snowman.
 Particularly Frosty.
 My bias is always against any character who sounds like he needs to blow his nose.
 Yeah, Pooh Bear, I'm looking at you).

-Now I'll grant you that the Twelve Days begs to be parodied.
-Mock-worthy as it is, there exist countless versions with lyrics of various degrees of cleverness.
+Now I'll grant you that Twelve Days begs to be parodied.
+Mock-worthy as it is, there exist countless versions with lyrics of varying degrees of cleverness.
 Despite that, I'm going on record to state that it's a childhood favorite of mine.

 Twelve days constitute the Christmas season in Western and Eastern Christian church traditions, with the aptly-named Twelfth Night falling on Epiphany.
 Take your pick as far as when that might be, because the Western church counts beginning on Christmas Day so that Epiphany falls on January 5th, while in the Eastern tradition the "first day of Christmas" is December 26th and Epiphany falls on January 6th.
 Whenever it is, Epiphany is celebrated as the time when the Three Wise Guys, aka The Magi, arrived to present gifts to the young Jesus.
 The Bible stories never say how many wise visitors there were, and some Eastern traditions even say that there were twelve.
 I like the idea of an even dozen bearing twelve gifts for a mystical total of 364 gifts -- one for each day of the year except, uhm, I guess Christmas.